MicrosoftDocs/minecraft-creator/creator/Commands/commands/camera.md

 description: Description and usage of the camera command
 ---
 # `/camera` Command
-[Experimental feature.]
 Transforms the camera for the selected player to a different perspective.

 <table>
   <tr>